commonprefix/website/blog/4m-usd-safe-drain-analysis.md

 ---
-title: "$4M Safe Module Drain: What Happened"
+title: "$4M SquidRouterModule Exploit: What Exactly Happened"
 date: "26/05/2026"
-desc: "Analysis of the third-party SquidRouterModule Safe module exploit on 25th May 2026."
+desc: "Analysis of a third-party Safe module exploit on May 25, 2026."
 authors: "nikolas,ristic"
 index: true
 ---

-**All Axelar users, user funds, approvals, and integrations are unaffected, and no action is needed.
+**All Axelar user funds, approvals, and integrations are unaffected, and no action is needed.
 Our integration partner Squid was also not affected.**

 ## TL;DR

-- In May 2026, an exploit targeted `SquidRouterModule`, a third-party Safe module deployed at the same address on [Ethereum](https://etherscan.io/address/0x1f1d37a3Bf840e35c6a860c7C2dA71Fe555123ca), [Base](https://basescan.org/address/0x1f1d37a3Bf840e35c6a860c7C2dA71Fe555123ca), and [Arbitrum](https://arbiscan.io/address/0x1f1d37a3Bf840e35c6a860c7C2dA71Fe555123ca): `0x1f1d37a3Bf840e35c6a860c7C2dA71Fe555123ca`.
+- In May 2026, an exploit targeted a third-party Safe module deployed at the same address on [Ethereum](https://etherscan.io/address/0x1f1d37a3Bf840e35c6a860c7C2dA71Fe555123ca), [Base](https://basescan.org/address/0x1f1d37a3Bf840e35c6a860c7C2dA71Fe555123ca), and [Arbitrum](https://arbiscan.io/address/0x1f1d37a3Bf840e35c6a860c7C2dA71Fe555123ca): `0x1f1d37a3Bf840e35c6a860c7C2dA71Fe555123ca`.
-- The observed victims were individual Safe smart accounts, not a single protocol treasury.
-They had enabled `SquidRouterModule` and granted delegate permissions through a related permissions system.
-The affected component was the `SquidRouterModule` application module, not Axelar or Squid.
+- The observed victims were individual Safe smart accounts that had enabled the affected Safe module and granted delegate permissions through the module's permissions manager.
+The affected component was the affected Safe application module, not Axelar or Squid.
-- Across the indexed attack set, the observed drain total is approximately $3.98M across 313 attack transactions, including 308 successful drains and 5 reverted attempts, and 88 distinct victim Safes, using the investigation snapshot from 26th of May 2026.
+- Across the indexed attack transactions, the observed drain total is approximately $3.98M across 313 attack transactions, including 308 successful drains and 5 reverted attempts, and 88 distinct victim Safes, using the investigation snapshot from 26th of May 2026.
-- The core issue was that `SquidRouterModule` decoded a `delegate` address from attacker-controlled cross-chain payload bytes and then used that address for local Safe permission checks.
+- The core issue was that the affected Safe module decoded a `delegate` address from attacker-controlled cross-chain payload bytes and then used that address for local Safe permission checks.
 - After the drains, funds were consolidated across Ethereum, Base, and Arbitrum via Relay and ultimately sent as DAI to an Ethereum address in the attacker cluster.

 ## Incident Summary

-On May 25th 2026 around 90 different Safe wallets were drained totalling to around $4M USD worth of tokens stolen.
-The exploit targeted a Safe module named `SquidRouterModule`.
-This module was written, deployed and operated by a third-party. `SquidRouterModule` was part of a larger Safe module suite whose deployer also deployed sibling modules for Aave, Morpho, Yearn, Uniswap V2/V3/V4, and Krystal.
+On May 25, 2026, 88 distinct victim Safes were observed drained, totaling approximately $3.98M worth of stolen tokens.
+The exploit targeted a third-party Safe module.
+It was written, deployed, and operated by a third-party, and was part of a larger Safe module suite whose deployer also deployed sibling modules for Aave, Morpho, Yearn, Uniswap V2/V3/V4, and Krystal.

-The identity of the deployer has not been confirmed, but given a recent [blockscan chat message](https://etherscan.io/tx/0xa7db9793d4978a26ee01c2a6cbf5ba154925a7532e31ae731f7f08ba4295ee70) it's possible [NewMarketTrading](https://newmarkettrading.com) is the party behind these contracts.
+The identity of the module deployer has not been confirmed, but given a recent [Blockscan Chat message](https://etherscan.io/tx/0xa7db9793d4978a26ee01c2a6cbf5ba154925a7532e31ae731f7f08ba4295ee70) it's possible [NewMarketTrading](https://newmarkettrading.com) is the party behind these contracts.

 The observed victims were individual Safe smart accounts.
 Each Safe had previously enabled the exploited module.